A dream to become a lawyer, two decades in total blindness

 My name is Carruthers Tetteh, a Lawyer with visual impairment, and this is my story.

-I therefore attempted entry again in 2020 and thankfully I made it this time.
+Therefore, I attempted entry again in 2020 and, thankfully, made it this time.

-My mental health was occasionally impacted by these constraints.
+These constraints occasionally impacted my mental health.
 But through it all, I've developed my faith in God.
 God has blessed me with a lot of abilities and a supportive network.

 To anyone in doubt of their dreams, keep the focus, and never give up on your dreams.